burntsugar/my-daily-code-solutions-java/src/com/rach/problem/twentytwo/README.md

 # 🏏 Other

-re `return either ['bed', 'bath', 'and', 'beyond] or ['bedbath', 'and', 'beyond']` I had to go back to living a normal life so I didn't implement this but took a look around and found some mind-boggling, unreadable (and mostly untested) examples - as well as some where libraries had been used to get the permuations.
+re `return either ['bed', 'bath', 'and', 'beyond] or ['bedbath', 'and', 'beyond']` I had to go back to living a normal life so I didn't implement this but took a look around and found some mind-boggling, unreadable (and mostly untested) examples - as well as some where libraries had been used to get the permutations.
 Hmmm...that's not cricket 🏏

 NEXT!